asallem94/validity_take_home/README.md

 ## Frontend:

 Because the position will focus heavily on the frontend, I created a frontend to display the data extracted from the backend.
 The frontend makes to calls to the backend.
 The first call is the extracted duplicates explained in the backend section above.
+The second call is to get the actual duplicates to check to see if I extracted the correct information.

+In the prompt the actual duplicates were identified by having the same id.
+Therefore I extracted the actual duplicates by selecting the records with reoccurring Ids.

+To display the records in a clean and organized manner I placed the information in a react table.
+This way the user can sort by attribute of their choice.
+Moreover, I added additional functionality which was to swap the actual and the extracted duplicates by clicking the buttons that are located above the table.
+There is no change because the duplicate values are exactly the same as the actual duplicate values as intended.

+## Closing remarks

+Thank you for